 "Even though I didn’t feel like I belonged, I was always more than happy to be there because it meant I didn’t have to be at home."

-Editor’s note: The contributor, a physics student currently in the state of Wisconsin, has requested to publish this story anonymously due to its sensitive nature, including the depiction of sexual abuse, substance use, suicide, and domestic violence.
+This story contains the depiction of sexual abuse, substance use, suicide, and domestic violence.
 Viewer discretion is advised.